Rīgas Satiksme: History

 The first electric tram began operating on the streets of Riga on July 11 (24), 1901.
 It replaced the horse-drawn carriage service that had been started in the autumn of 1882 in Imperial Russia.

 The first buses appeared in Riga in 1913, but before the First World War they had no significant transport value.
 The progenitor of this type of transport is a horse-drawn omnibus, which made the first trip in 1852.

 The first trolley bus was introduced at the beginning of 1947 on the experimental route "Air Bridge — Brasa Station", and on November 4, 1947, a regular trolleybus service was opened on the "Viesturdārzs – Ģertrūdes street".
 In 1973 in Riga, the invention of Kyiv native Volodymyr Veklych - the trolleybus train - was successfully implemented.
 It consisted of two units of Škoda 9TR trolley buses, interconnected by Volodymyr Veklych's system.
 The maximum number of trains in operation were used between 1984 and 1987.

 Although Riga was the largest of the capitals of the Scandinavian and Baltic countries (counting without agglomeration), it was not destined to have its own subway, unlike almost all other cities millionaires of the USSR.
-The Riga Metro was planned to be constructed beginning from 1990, the commissioning of the first starting section of 8 stations was scheduled for 2000—2002, but the creation was canceled due to the public protests and the collapse of the USSR.
+The Riga Metro was planned to be constructed beginning from 1990, the commissioning of the first starting section of 8 stations was scheduled for 2000–2002, but the creation was canceled due to the public protests and the collapse of the USSR.

 Buses

 At Riga there are 51 bus routes (2023) which are operated by Rīgas Satiksme.

-After a long service in 1. september 2022. were closed three bus routes and replaced by trolleybuses.
+After a long service, on 1 September 2022, three bus routes were closed and replaced by trolleybuses.
 Bus route 1 was replaced by trolleybus route 31., bus route 5 was replaced by trolleybus route 35., and Bus route 14 was replaced by trolleybus route 34.

-After bankruptcy of Rīgas mikroautobusu satiksme two microbus routes were replaced by bus.
+After bankruptcy of Rīgas mikroautobusu satiksme two microbus routes were replaced by buses.
 Route 303 was replaced by bus route no. 33. and route 363 was replaced by bus route no. 63.